cthackers/adm-zip/APPNOTE.md

 A.1 Field Definition Structure:

-   a. field length including length             2 bytes
+   a. field length including length             2 bytes Big Endian
    b. field code                                2 bytes
    c. data                                      x bytes

 A.2 Field Code  Description

    4001     Source type i.e. CLP etc
    4002     The text description of the library
    4003     The text description of the file
    4004     The text description of the member
    4005     x'F0' or 0 is PF-DTA,  x'F1' or 1 is PF_SRC